 This is the percentage of your recipients who clicked on one or more links in your email.
-To calculate CTR, divide the number of clicks by the number of delivered emails—for example, if you delivered 5,000 emails and 250 recipients clicked on a link, your click through rate would be 250/5,000, or 5%.
+To calculate CTR, divide the number of clicks by the number of delivered emails—for example, if you delivered 5,000 emails and 250 recipients clicked on a link, your click-through rate would be 250/5,000, or 5%.

 Many email marketers obsess over their open rate, but this can be a misleading metric.
 A well-written subject line can boost open rates, but that doesn’t really help your business if recipients simply read your email without doing what it is you want them to do, like click through to a landing page on your website, watch a product video or download an eBook.
-Your click through rate is an important benchmark index because, unlike your open rate, it tells you how engaging your content is, and how many email recipients want to learn more about your products and services based on the quality of that content.
+Your click-through rate is an important benchmark index because, unlike your open rate, it tells you how engaging your content is, and how many email recipients want to learn more about your products and services based on the quality of that content.

 2. Conversion Rate

-The conversion rate of your email campaign goes a step further, telling you how many recipients both clicked on an email link and completed a desired action, such as buying a product or completing a lead generation form.
-To calculate conversion rate, divide the number of recipients who completed the desired action by the number of delivered emails (if you delivered 5,000 emails and 100 recipients completed your desired action, your conversion rate would be 100/5,000, or 2%).
+The conversion rate of your email campaign goes a step further, telling you how many recipients both clicked on an email link and completed the desired action, such as buying a product or completing a lead generation form.
+To calculate the conversion rate, divide the number of recipients who completed the desired action by the number of delivered emails (if you delivered 5,000 emails and 100 recipients completed your desired action, your conversion rate would be 100/5,000, or 2%).

 Conversion rate is among the most important metrics you can track because it’s directly related to the goal of your campaign.
 If, for example, you want email recipients to view a product video (as a precursor to purchasing that product), you need to know how effectively your email content and call-to-action are persuading recipients to watch that video.